senithkay/vscode-extensions-public/src/notebook/notebook.md

 > 4. index.ts
 >     - entry point for the notebook.
 > 5. languageProvider.ts
->     - provides code completions.
+>     - provides code completions (can use to extend language capabilities).
 > 6. notebookController.ts
 >     - handles code execution and rendering of the generated output.
 > 7. notebookSerializer.ts